pytorch-ignite/code-generator/src/templates/template-common/README.md

 #::: } else if ((it.argparser == 'hydra')) { :::#

 Note: We use Hydra with [OmegaConfig](https://omegaconf.readthedocs.io/en/2.3_branch/) as the default argument parser here.
-For more information refer the [docs](https://hydra.cc)
+For more information check the [Hydra docs](https://hydra.cc)

 #::: } :::#